wmchan1168/wmchan1168.github.io/USER TERMS AND CONDITIONS.md

 Third party content

 By accessing the Service, third party services (including data, information, applications, and other products, services, and/or materials) or links (including to third-party websites, applications or services) (collectively, “Third Party Content”) may be made available to you.
 By using any Third Party Content, you agree that Wenmin may transfer your information to the applicable third party service.
-We have no control over any Third Party Content and we are not responsible or liable for such Third Party Content in any way, including its use of your exported information.
+I have no control over any Third Party Content and we are not responsible or liable for such Third Party Content in any way, including its use of your exported information.

 The Service may include or incorporate third party software components that are generally available free of charge under licenses granting recipients broad rights to copy, modify, and distribute those components (“Third Party Components”).
 Although the Service is provided to you subject to these Terms, nothing in these Terms prevents, restricts, or is intended to prevent or restrict you from obtaining Third Party Components under the applicable third party licenses or to limit your use of Third Party Components under those third party licenses.